cooper-org/cooper/docs/source/formulations.md

 :::{warning}
 There is no guarantee that a general nonconvex constrained optimization problem admits optimal Lagrange multipliers at its solution $\xstar$.
-In such cases, finding $\xstar, \lambdastar, \mustar$ as an argmin-argmax point of the Lagrangian is a futile approach to solve the problem since $\lambdastar$ and $\mustar$ do not exist.
+In such cases, finding $\xstar, \lambdastar, \mustar$ as an argmin-argmax point of the Lagrangian is a futile approach, since $\lambdastar$ and $\mustar$ do not exist.

-See {cite:t}`boyd2004convex` for conditions under which Lagrange multipliers are guaranteed to exist.
+See {cite:t}`boyd2004convex` for the conditions under which Lagrange multipliers are guaranteed to exist.

 :::